Pest Control

 5. Male vs. Female Flying Termites

-Female termites release a pheromone when in flight which attracts potential male termites.
+Female termites release a pheromone when in flight, which attracts potential male termites.
 Thus, a termite swarm is male termites attracted to the female pheromones during the breeding season.

 Where Do Flying Termites Come From?

-Flying termites come from the same place all other termite types, which would be a termite colony.
+Flying termites come from the same place as all other termite types, which would be a termite colony.

 Life Cycle of a Termite